 See the Dutch Tax Administration website (in Dutch).

 Apply for a reduction of your provisionary assessment

 Do you expect lower profits due to the coronavirus, and are you currently paying a provisionary assessment for income tax or corporate income tax?
 You can change your provisionary assessment.
-If you want to change your income tax provisionary assessment, go to the online portal for individuals: MijnBelastingdienst (in Dutch); to change a corporate tax provisionary assessment go to the business portal: MijnBelastingdienst Zakelijk (in Dutch).
+Go to the online portal for individuals: MijnBelastingdienst (in Dutch); to change a corporate tax provisionary assessment, go to the business portal: MijnBelastingdienst Zakelijk (in Dutch).

 No tax on reimbursement for face masks